Supreme Court Decision Returns Power of the Purse to Congress. 2 23 2026

 The question becomes how much financial capital has accumulated, and what happens when there is overproduction, and crisis occurs.
 At this point large amounts of capital are destroyed, we saw this as the markets were crashing of late.
 The money is just wiped off, the financial capital rendered useless paper.

-Perhaps this is due to the fact the bank does not produce commodities, rather it is connected with merchant capital, circulating capital.
-It also makes the process of production turn over more quickly by means of credit, making turnover more smoothly than if the industrial capitalist had to be the one who had to sell his own commodity.
+Perhaps this is due to the fact the bank does not produce commodities, rather it makes the process of production turn over more quickly by means of credit, making turnover more smoothly than if the industrial capitalist had to be the one who had to sell his own commodity.

 The banks also invest financial capital in industry, in the 20th century they were quickly becoming ever more powerful.
 The ability to gain seats in joint stock companies led to the monopoly conditions, led by JP Morgan, who controlled US Steel, most of the eastern railways, General Motors, etc. Financial capital was connected with this, he used credit to buy companies, which he obtained through the bank.